gerritdaniels/ctrl/readme.md

 ### Versioning

 You can also use versioning with CTRL.
 For this you use the property CTRL_VERSION.
+This is not supported when serializing to JSON because the root of the document can also be an array or fundamental type, in which case the version number can't be added to the output.

 ```cpp
 class SimpleClass